Skip to main content

 import { defineConfig } from 'vitest/config';

-import { LiveDocSpecReporter, JsonReporter } from '@swedevtools/livedoc-vitest/reporter';
+import { LiveDocSpecReporter } from '@swedevtools/livedoc-vitest/reporter';

 export default defineConfig({